Virtual International Symposium on Cognitive Architecture (VISCA 2020)

 John Laird (firstname.lastname@example.org): Organizer

-For those interested in the Soar cognitive architecture, the Soar Workshop will be held June 3.
+For those interested in the Soar cognitive architecture, the Soar Workshop was held June 3, and for those interested in broader questions of Cognitive Systems, the Advances in Cognitive Systems Conference will be held on August 10th-12th.

 Speakers and Talks